How do you map a genome?

-- This technique maps the positions of short DNA sequences (between 200-500 base pairs in length) that are easily recognisable and only occur once in the genome.
+- This technique maps the positions of short DNA sequences – 200-500 bases in length – that are easily recognisable and only occur once in the genome.
 These short DNA sequences are called sequence-tagged sites (STSs).

-- The fragments are then replicated up to 10 times in bacterial cells to create a library of DNA clones.
+- First, the genome is broken up into fragments, before being replicated up to 10 times in bacterial cells to create a library of DNA clones.

 - The polymerase chain reaction (PCR) is then used to determine which fragments contain STSs.
 Special primers are designed to bind either side of the STS to ensure that only that part of the DNA is copied.

-- If one DNA fragment contains two different STSs then those two STSs must be near to each other in the genome.
+- If one DNA fragment contains two different STSs, then those two STSs must be near each other in the genome.